thanish/Hackerearth/README.md

-This repo contains the codes that I have used for various comeptitions I have particpated in hackerearth.com
+This repo contains the codes that I have used for various competitions I have particpated in hackerearth.com